Written by Shaine Smith for Matcha in partnership with Visit Estes Park.

 Enos Mills is known as the “Father of Rocky Mountain National Park,” and he was instrumental in convincing the U.S. government to set aside large areas of public land for preservation.
 The Enos Mill Cabin was the home he built in 1885, and it’s been transformed into a museum to his many achievements.
 It’s open year-round, but by appointment only.
 Take the time to learn more about one of the lesser-known fathers of the environmental movement.

-The Stanley Hotel has been world renown destination almost since its inception in 1909.
+The Stanley Hotel has been a world-renowned destination almost since its inception in 1909.
 It started as a resort and health retreat for wealthy East Coasters suffering from tuberculosis, and its setting, views, and architecture made it famous.
 One particular visitor made it infamous.
 Stephen King used the Stanley as inspiration for his novel The Shining, and it served as the set for the TV miniseries.

 Who’s up for a scavenger hunt?
 Pikas in the Park is a fun adventure for everyone, especially the kids.
 There are 12 bronze sculptures of pikas, the friendly local mammal, scattered downtown.
 Seeking them out provides a tour of the village along with historical facts in honor of the Estes Park Centennial.
 Catch all 12 and claim a prize at the visitor center.